 The navigation bar only includes three main categories that open a mega menu with multiple links.
 But there are more links in the footer with social media icons and payment gateway badges.

-Bremont has multiple sections, displaying images, videos, a product carousel and links to articles.
+Bremont has multiple sections, displaying images, videos, a product carousel, and article links.

 One section also promotes a newsletter subscription form with information on what type of emails you can expect.

 The header disappears/reappears depending on the scrolling movement to improve UX.
 Moreover, you’ll also find a currency/location switcher for personalizing the shopping experience.